 English Teachers in Spain get $800-$1,500 USD per month.
 There will be no housing benefits or stipends to the participants.

 Cost of Living and Savings

 The cost of living in Spain ranges between $500-$1,000 USD per month.
-So, the English teachers in Spain can cover rent, support yourself, live comfortably, and enjoy your stay abroad.
+So, the English teachers in Spain can cover rent, support themselves, live comfortably, and enjoy their stay abroad.
 But from the saving point of view, you can save a little.

 Depending upon the school you work for the age group class etc. you can opt for: